PASSIVE EUTHANASIA AND THE RIGHT TO DIE IN INDIA

 JUDICIAL EVOLVEMENT

-India's legal development on the right to die with dignity has evolved slowly, cautiously, and often through deeply tragic human stories.
-There are many tragic stories, but two of such stories which knocked the doors of the Supreme Court in a gap of more than a decade each, marked the evolution and the constitutional freedom of the right to die with dignity.
 Euthanasia is a method where a person's life is ended to relieve persistent incurable suffering.
 It is of two types, Active and Passive.
 Active is a direct method to end life by way of an injection whereas passive is withholding medical/life support consequently allowing the person to die on its own.
-Many countries like Australia, Belgium, Canada etc allow active euthanasia but India as of today has not really pressed upon the validity and legality of Active euthanasia.
-One of the most complex issues which the courts in India were facing was whether Article 21 envisaged the fundamental right to die.
+India over the years has grown to welcome the practice of passive euthanasia under strict timelines.
+Many countries like Australia, Belgium, Canada etc allow active euthanasia as well but India as of today, has not really pressed upon the validity and legality of the same.

 In Gian Kaur vs. State of Punjab, 1996(2) SCC 648, the Supreme court had opined that the right to life guaranteed by Article 21 of the Constitution does not include the right to die and the practice of euthanasia was not legally recognised.
 However, over the years, the judicial and the legislative approach and interpretation of euthanasia with respect to the right to die has evolved.
 In 2006, the 196th Law Commission of India stated that withholding life support or medical treatment of terminally ill patients does not attract criminal liability of attempt to suicide, provided it is done in the best interest of the patient.
 Subsequently, the 41st Law Commission Report in 2011 first supported passive euthanasia on humanitarian grounds.